-1.8.5 Master Password
+1.9.5 Master Password

 In the multi user mode, pgAdmin uses user's login password to encrypt/decrypt the PostgreSQL server password.
 In the Kerberos authentication, the pgAdmin user does not have the password, so we need an encryption key to store the PostgreSQL server password for the servers which are not configured to use the Kerberos authentication.
-To accomplish this, set the configuration parameter MASTER_PASSWORD to True, so upon setting the master password, it will be used as an encryption key while storing the password.
+To accomplish this, set the configuration parameter MASTER\PASSWORD to True, so upon setting the master password, it will be used as an encryption key while storing the password.
 If it is False, the server password can not be stored.

-1.9 Enabling OAUTH2 Authentication
+1.10 Enabling OAUTH2 Authentication

-To enable OAUTH2 authentication for pgAdmin, you must configure the OAUTH2 settings in the config_local.py or config_system.py file (see the config.py documentation) on the system where pgAdmin is installed in Server mode.
+To enable OAUTH2 authentication for pgAdmin, you must configure the OAUTH2 settings in the config\local.py or config\system.py file (see the config.py documentation) on the system where pgAdmin is installed in Server mode.
 You can copy these settings from config.py file and modify the values for the following parameters:

-Parameter Description AUTHENTICATION_SOURCES The default value for this parameter is internal .
-To enable OAUTH2 authentication, you must include oauth2 in the list of values for this parameter. you can modify the value as follows: • ['oauth2', 'internal']: pgAdmin will display an additional button for authenticating with oauth2 OAUTH2_NAME The name of the Oauth2 provider, ex: Google, Github
+Parameter Description AUTHENTICATION_SOURCES The default value for this parameter is internal.
+To enable OAUTH2 authentication, you must include oauth2 in the list of values for this parameter. you can modify the value as follows: • ['oauth2', 'internal']: pgAdmin will display an additional button for authenticating with oauth2 OAUTH2_NAME The name of the Oauth2 provider, ex: Google, Github continues on pext page

-Parameter Description OAUTH2_DISPLAY_NAME Oauth2 display name in pgAdmin OAUTH2_CLIENT_ID Oauth2 Client ID OAUTH2_CLIENT_SECRET Oauth2 Client Secret OAUTH2_TOKEN_URL Oauth2 Access Token endpoint OAUTH2_AUTHORIZATION_URL Endpoint for user authorization OAUTH2_API_BASE_URL Oauth2 base URL endpoint to make requests simple, ex: https://api.github.com/ OAUTH2_USERINFO_ENDPOINT User Endpoint, ex: user (for github) and useinfo (for google) OAUTH2_SCOPE Oauth scope, ex: 'openid email profile'.
+Parameter Description OAUTH2_DISPLAY_NAME Oauth2 display name in pgAdmin OAUTH2_CLIENT_ID Oauth2 Client ID OAUTH2_CLIENT_SECRET Oauth2 Client Secret OAUTH2_TOKEN_URL Oauth2 Access Token endpoint OAUTH2_AUTHORIZATION_URL Endpoint for user authorization OAUTH2_API_BASE_URL Oauth2 base URL endpoint to make requests simple, ex: https://api.github.com/ OAUTH2_USERINFO_ENDPOINT INT User Endpoint, ex: user (for github) and useinfo (for google) OAUTH2_SCOPE Oauth scope, ex: 'openid email profile'.
 Note that an 'email' claim is required in the resulting profile.
-OAUTH2_ICON The Font-awesome icon to be placed on the oauth2 button, ex: fa- github OAUTH2_BUTTON_COLOR Oauth2 button color OAUTH2_AUTO_CREATE_USER Set the value to True if you want to automatically create a pgAd- min user corresponding to a successfully authenticated Oauth2 user.
+OAUTH2_ICON The Font-awesome icon to be placed on the oauth2 button, ex: fa- github OAUTH2_BUTTON_COLOR Oauth2 button color OAUTH2_AUTO_CREATE_USER Set the value to True if you want to automatically create a pgAdmin user corresponding to a successfully authen- ticated Oauth2 user.
 Please note that password is not stored in the pgAdmin database.